MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 - If you’re new to Microsoft, sign up through the Guides Getting Started page as described below.

 - If you're an existing customer or admin, sign up through the Guides Getting Started page or through the Microsoft Admin Center.
-Step-by-step instructions for subscribing through the Microsoft Admin Center are provided below.
+Step-by-step instructions for signing up through the Microsoft Admin Center are provided below.

 ### Sign up through the Guides Getting Started page